 I’ve even got an “Every Damn Day” list uploaded so I can track the basics and stop executive dysfunction before it strikes (should I write a full post on my EDD list?
 Let me know in the comments!)!

-Depending on the sort of meditation I’m looking for at the moment, I use an assortment of meditation apps, including Insight Timer, MyLife (previously Stop, Breathe & Think), Headspace, Balance, Flowly, and even YouTube.
-Whether I’m trying to relieve pain or anxiety, fall asleep after a long day, or focus with a little less stress, a good meditation can fix just that.
+Depending on the sort of meditation I’m looking for at the moment, I use an assortment of meditation apps, including MyLife (previously Stop, Breathe & Think–and compatible with Evidation!), Insight Timer, and even YouTube.
+Whether I’m trying to relieve pain or anxiety, fall asleep after a long day, or focus with a little less stress, a good meditation can make that happen.

 I recently wrote a post featuring my favourite uses for Alexa, so this one should come as no surprise!
-I love the app for additional reminders, lists, and even controlling music or podcasts playing on my Echo.
+I love the app for additional reminders, lists, and even controlling music or podcasts playing on my Echo Dot.

 Now, I’m nowhere near as active as I’d like to be at times, largely due to chronic pain and other conditions, not to mention my constant state of busyness.
-But, my Fitbit and its connected app make sure I at least keep an eye on my fitness!
+But, my Fitbit Versa and its connected app make sure I at least keep an eye on my fitness!
 From tracking water intake, steps, heart rate, and even menstrual cycles, it’s a fantastic app all-around.
-I typically use it alongside My Fitness Pal and Plant Nanny to keep on top of my nutrition & hydration all-around.
+I typically use it alongside My Fitness Pal and Plant Nanny to keep on top of my overall well-being.

 Virtual Hope Box contains distraction tools like sudoku and word search puzzles, some guided breathing and visualisation exercises, coping techniques, and more.
 If you’re looking for help coping with PTSD or other mental health conditions, VHB is especially soothing.

 Get the app: Virtual Hope Box